spectrocloud/librarium/docs/docs-content/getting-started/aws/update-k8s-cluster.md

 Click on **Review & Save** to confirm your changes.
 The **Changes Summary** dialog appears again.

 Click on **Review changes in Editor**.
-The editor shows that the incoming version no longer contains the `API_URI` environment variable.
+The editor shows that the incoming version no longer contains the three-tier application configuration.

 Click on **Apply Changes**.
 Select the **Overview** tab.

 Palette now makes the changes required for the cluster to return to the state specified in version **1.0.0** of your cluster profile.
 Once your changes have completed, Palette marks your layers with the green status indicator.

-Click on the URL for port **:8080** to access the Hello Universe application.
-The landing page of the application indicates that the application has returned to its original state and is no longer connected to the API server.
+Click on the URL for port **:8080** on **hello-universe-service** to access the Hello Universe application.
+The landing page indicates that the application is deployed as a standalone frontend.

 ## Pending Updates